Does Washer Or Dryer Shrink Clothes

 Conclusion

 So, does the washer or dryer shrink clothes?
+While the washing machine can contribute to shrinkage through agitation and hot water, the dryer is often the primary culprit due to the high heat.
 The answer is nuanced.
-While the washing machine can contribute to shrinkage through agitation and hot water, the dryer is often the primary culprit due to the high heat.
 Understanding the factors that cause shrinkage, such as fabric composition, washing temperature, and drying methods, is key to protecting your wardrobe.

 By following the tips and advice outlined in this article, you can minimize the risk of shrinking your clothes and prolong the life of your favorite garments.
 Always read care labels, wash in cold water, use gentle detergents, and air dry when possible.
 Now that you're armed with this knowledge, take action!
 Start by sorting your laundry mindfully and adjusting your washing and drying habits.
-Share this article with friends and family to help them avoid laundry mishaps too.
+Which means share this article with friends and family to help them avoid laundry mishaps too.
 What are your tried-and-true methods for preventing shrinkage?
 Leave a comment below and let's keep the conversation going!